Create and Manage Tenants

 Use the following table to identify what manifest to update for common changes.
 For the full parameter list, refer to the applicable Resource page.

 Resource Modifications Additional Information Tenant Update displayName.
 UpdatetenantRoleMapping.groups.
-UpdategpuResources.Tenants and Projects - GPU Quotas Settings Create a Settings resource in your user namespace (recommended), and then update the Tenant settingsRef.
-To remove shared Settings, deletesettingsReffrom the Tenant spec.Settings The following example adds a tenant admin group named
+UpdategpuResources.Tenants and Projects - GPU Quotas Settings Create a Settings resource in the Tenant namespace ( tenant-<name>), and then update the TenantsettingsRef.
+To remove shared Settings, deletesettingsReffrom the Tenant spec.Settings The following example adds a Tenant admin group named

 operationsand sets GPU resource limits.vi tenant.yamlUpdated TenantapiVersion: spectrocloud.com/v1alpha1